josterpi/josterpi.github.io/_carols/o-holy-night.md

 1. O Holy Night!
 The stars are brightly shining,
 It is the night of the dear Saviour's birth.
 Long lay the world in sin and error pining.
-Till He appeared and the Spirit felt its worth.
+Till He appeared and the soul felt its worth.
 A thrill of hope the weary world rejoices,
 For yonder breaks a new and glorious morn.
 Fall on your knees!
 Oh, hear the angel voices!